murphygroup/docker-cellorganizer-jupyter-notebook/README.md

 #### Enhancements
 * Modularized and cleaned up img2slml.

-### CellOrganizer v2.7.2

-#### Enhancements
-* Created method slml2slml.
-The method joins together multiple model files.
-* Updated methods for CellOrganizer for Galaxy.

-#### Fixes
-* Fixed several small issues that accelerate synthesis.
-* Fixed issues with the creation of OME.TIFFs with ROIs.

-### CellOrganizer v2.7.1

-#### Enhancements
-* Created method slml2info to replace model2info.
-The method creates a report with useful information from a model file.
-Method writes report with Matlab Publisher.
-When method is deployed, then it generates a report in Markdown.
-* Created method slml2report.
-The method creates a report comparing two model files.
-Method writes report with Matlab Publisher.
-When method is deployed, then it generates a report in Markdown.
-* Created demos demo2D08 and demo2D09 to show how to make a report from a PCA framework model.

-#### Fixes
-* Fixed problem with demo3D46.
-Unable to synthesize image from CSGO model when combined with a vesicle model.
-* Fixed problem with demo3D35.
-Unable to produce figure.

-### CellOrganizer v2.7.0

-#### Features

-* Included new model class/type: constructive_geometry/half-ellipsoid
-* Included new model class/type: framework/pca
-* Included support for OME.TIFF with regions of interest
-* Included bash scripts to run demos from compiled versions of the main functions

-#### Enhancements

-* img2slml now checks the combination of model class and type for every submodel before attempting to extract parameters from image
-* Improved pipeline so that CellOrganizer will stop computation and report to user if no images are found in the path or if software fails to extract parameters.
-* Added demo3D44 to show how to synthesize from a model class/type constructive_geomertry/half-ellipsoid
-* Added a battery of unit test for demos using Matlab testing framework
-* Added demo3D45 to show how to use OME.TIFF files with ROIs.
-* Added demo2D05, demo2D06, demo2D07 to show how to train and synthesize from a classtype framework/pca model

 #### Demo List

 The following demo scripts are included in the image.